facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 ### Libraries

-We verified that all the most used libraries are compatible with the New Architecture.
-Specifically, we monitored all the libraries with more 200K weekly downloads (that's \~10% of React Native weekly downloads) and we verified that they work well with the New Architecture
+We ensured that all libraries with 200K+ weekly downloads (that's \~10% of React Native weekly downloads) work well with the New Architecture.

 We are tracking the compatibility between libraries and React Native in the [reactnative.directory](https://reactnative.directory) website.
 Make sure that all the libraries you are using in your app are compatible with the new architecture by applying the [“Support the New Architecture” filter](https://reactnative.directory/?newArchitecture=true).
 More than 850 libraries are already compatible with the New Architecture.